oven-baked pork chops in a white ceramic roasting tray

 Black pepper: For heat and gut-stimulating effects, black peppercorns, crushed or ½ tsp ground pepper.

-Sweet paprika: Adds colour, subtle sweetness, and warmth.
+Sweet paprika: Adds color, subtle sweetness, and warmth.

 Bay leaves: Add a woody, slightly floral note.